LuckyRathore911/Triweb-Learning/NodeJS/InterviewQuestions/README.md

 - it also offers threading and synchronization features
   - thread pools and mutexes can be utilized by Node.js for executing computationally intensive tasks or parallelizing certain operations
 - its name stands for "Unicorn Velociraptor"

+36. [closure][./closure.js]

+- an inner function preserves the environment of its outer function